TelenorNorway/service-tickets-api-demo/serviceticketsjavademo/README.md

 Tested with Java 8, but should be mostly compatible with older versions.

 ## Usage ##
-1. Enter the following credentials in TicketMaster.java:
+1. Enter the following credentials credentials.properties:
     * replace {{username}}
     * replace {{password}}
     * replace {{clientId}}